infostroimweb/kran-tali.ru/wp-content/plugins/yet-another-related-posts-plugin/readme.txt

 = How can I prevent the "related posts" list from displaying on specific posts? =

-If you have several posts where you don't want to display related posts and they all share a similar category or tag, you could use "Disallow by Category" or "Disallow by Tag" in "The Pool" section.
-(Go to "Settings" and "Related Posts (YARPP)" and make sure "The Pool" is checked in the "Screen Options" section at the top of the page.)
+When editing a post or page, uncheck “Display Related Posts”, which is located next to the WordPress editor.
+Be sure to update or publish to save your changes.

-You could also add `<!--noyarpp-->` to the HTML code of any post to prevent related posts from displaying.
+An older method was to add `<?noyarpp-->` to the HTML code of any post to prevent related posts from displaying.
 This solution will only work if you are using "Automatic Display" in the "Display Options" section.

-If you are programatically calling `related_posts()` or the shortcode `[yarpp]` from PHP code, you'll have to do your own checking to see if related posts are appropriate to display or not.
+If you are programatically calling `yarpp_related()`, the shortcode `[yarpp]` from PHP code or the YARPP Block, you'll have to do your own checking to see if related posts are appropriate to display or not.

 = I'm using the Thumbnails display in YARPP 4.
 How do I override the style of the text that displays?
 The title only shows two lines, the font is larger than I'd like, I'd like to center the thumbnails, etc. =